European Union Public Licence

 The European Union Public Licence (EUPL) is a free software licence that was written and approved by the European Commission.
 The licence is available in 23 official languages of the European Union.
 All linguistic versions have the same validity.
-Its latest version, EUPL v1.2, was published in May 2017.
-Revised documentation for v1.2 was issued in late2021.
+EUPL v1.2 was published in May 2017.
+Revised documentation for v1.2 was issued in late 2021.

-Software, mainly produced by European administrations, has been licensed under the EUPL since the launch of the European Open Source Observatory and Repository (OSOR) in October 2008, now part of Joinup collaborative platform.
+Software has been licensed under the EUPL since the launch of the European Open Source Observatory and Repository (OSOR) in October 2008, now part of Joinup collaborative platform.
+Although private individuals can utilize the EUPL, its primary users to date have been governments, administrations, and local authorities.

 History

-EUPL was originally intended to be used for the distribution of software developed in the framework of the IDABC programme, given its generic scope it was also suitable for use by any software developer.
+EUPL was originally intended to be used for the distribution of software developed in the framework of the IDABC program.
+Given its generic scope, it is also suitable for use by any software developer.
 Its main goal is its focusing on being consistent with the copyright law in the Member States of the European Union, while retaining compatibility with popular free software licences such as the GNU General Public License.
 The first IDABC software packages mentioned are CIRCA groupware, IPM and the eLink G2G, G2C, G2B specification software.

 Comparison to other open source/free software licences

 EUPL is the first open source licence to be released by an international governing body.
 A goal of this licence is to create an open-source licence available into 23 official languages of the European Union, and that is sure to conform to the existing copyright laws of the Member States of the European Union.

 The licence was developed with other open-source licences in mind and specifically authorizes covered works to be re-released under the following licences, when combined with their covered code in larger works:

-Many other OSI-approved licences are compatible with the EUPL: JOINUP publish a general compatibility matrix between all OSI-approved licences and the EUPL.
+Many other OSI-approved licences are compatible with the EUPL: Joinup published a general compatibility matrix between all OSI-approved licences and the EUPL.

 An overview of the EUPL licence and on what makes it different has been published in OSS-Watch.

 In 2020, the European Commission publishes its Joinup Licensing Assistant, which makes possible the selection and comparison of more than 50 licences, with access to their SPDX identifier and full text.